kaushik-prasad-dey/Pet-Classification-Model-Using-CNN-DeepLearning-/README.md

 ● For the training step, define the loss function and minimize it

-● For the evaluation step, calculate the accuracy
+● For the evaluation step, calculate the accuracy.

-Run the program for 100, 200, and 300 iterations, respectively.
-Follow this by a report on the final accuracy and loss on the evaluation data.

-Prerequisites:

-To execute this project, please ensure you have the latest version of TensorFlow installed on your system.